 Traditionally, lime mortars have often been prepared and applied hot.
 Hot-mixed mortars have not only a good workability but being very sticky they are less liable of being washed out by rain.

-Cocciopesto plasters have also been extremely popular in Venice, well suiting the humid and aggressive environment of the Venetian lagoon.
-Many palaces of the old Venetian Republic have been built and plastered with cocciopesto (lime and cocciopesto mix) which, while developing good mechanical strength, have also retained the full breathability of lime putty plasters.
+Cocciopesto plasters have been widely used in Venice, perfectly suited to the humid and challenging conditions of the Venetian lagoon.
+Many palaces of the former Venetian Republic were built and plastered with a lime and cocciopesto mix, which not only provided excellent mechanical strength but also retained the breathability of traditional lime putty plasters.

 The Romans carried their knowledge of the preparation of mortar with them to the most remote parts of their empire.